snaphat/Diablo2LegacyTimerRestorer/README.md

 By default, the script searches for `Fog.dll` in the current directory.
 When `--output-dir` is provided, it recursively searches all subdirectories (excluding the output directory).

+## Prepatched DLLs

+A ZIP archive is available containing `Fog.dll` files from [D2VersionChanger](https://github.com/ChaosMarc/D2VersionChanger), prepatched with the legacy timer logic.

+You can download the prepatched DLLs from the [Releases section](../../releases).

 ## Compatibility

 This patch is intended for Diablo II versions **1.06 and above**.
 It will automatically skip versions where patching is unnecessary (i.e., 1.05b and earlier).